Cloudistics/REST-API/README.md

   None

-### Get Firewall Profiles for Vnet
+### Get Firewall Profile for VNET
-  Returns json data about firewall profiles for a vnet.
+  Returns json data about the firewall profile for a VNET.

 * **URL**

-  `/api/latest/vnets/[VNET UUID]/firewall-profiles`
+  `/api/latest/vnets/[VNET UUID]/firewall-profile`

 * **Method:**